empierre/domoticz_linky-deprecated/README.md

 # create a device in Domoticz
 - In Domoticz, go to hardware, create a virtual "rfx meter counter" or "Dummy".
-- Then in Devices, add it to the devices. (mark down the id for later).
+- Then in Devices, add it to the devices. (mark down the Idx for later, not the ID).
 - When in Utility, edit the device and change it to Electric (instant+counter)  type .

 ## modules to install